-Both neighbours either side had new lining fitted to the gutters but Michelle’s concrete gutters were unlined and showing the telltale signs of leaks; movement cracks and moss/mould growing on the outside of the concrete, also peeling paint was evident.
+Both neighbours on either side had new lining fitted to the gutters but Michelle’s concrete gutters were unlined and were showing the telltale signs of leaks; movement cracks and moss/mould growing on the outside of the concrete, also peeling paint was evident.

 While we didn’t offer a gutter relining service, we advised Michelle to have the gutters lined by another company.
 We also suggested that the damp proofing work might be unnecessary and that either way, the gutters needed to sealed first.

 Michelle sent us a thank you email about a month later; the gutters were relined at a cost of £900 and the damp immediately began to recede.
 She had booked in a plasterer to repair the walls the following week at a cost of several hundred pounds.
 The total cost of the work was less than half that quoted by a specialist damp proofing firm, who had incorrectly diagnosed the cause of the damp.